h8rtv/diagon.nvim/README.md

 ## Configuration

 These are the default configuration options.
+You can pass it to the `require('diagon.nvim').setup(...)` function.
+In lazy, you can use the `opts` property.

 ```lua
 local defaults = {